cj-casey/EC327_Final_Project_Blunder/README.md

 ## 5. Leaderboard and Scoring
 Compete for high scores on the leaderboard!
 Your rank is determined by a calculated score after each match, considering the number of surviving pieces and the total number of rounds played.

-##Meet Gringus!
+## Meet Gringus!
-Gringus is the "friendly" shopkeep of Blunder, managing the in-game shop and reigning as the top player on the leaderboard.
+Gringus is the "friendly" shopkeep of Blunder and also the villain, managing the in-game shop and reigning as the top player on the leaderboard.
 Interact with Gringus as you strategize your game!

-#Installation and Usage
+# Installation and Usage
 Clone the repository.
 Open the project in Android Studio.
 Run the app on an emulator or Android device.